r2am9d/yii2-activity-log/README.md

 A simplified module for tracking user web-based activities

-Installation
+## Installation
 ------------

-The preferred way to install this extension is through [composer](http://getcomposer.org/download/):
+The preferred way to install this module is through [composer](http://getcomposer.org/download/):

 Either run